jetlime/Mouse-Movements-Re-authentication/README.md

 Paul Houssel - Student of the University of Luxembourg

-## Acknowledgements
+## Acknowledgements and References

 The work was supported by the University of Luxembourg and Luis.
 Leiva

-The dataset used in this work is available [here](https://github.com/balabit/Mouse-Dynamics-Challenge)
+The dataset used in this work is available [here](https://github.com/balabit/Mouse-Dynamics-Challenge).